Ethics, Compliance and Audit Services

 Technology Control Plans

-A Technology Control Plan (TCP) is a customized management plan that outlines the procedures in place to prevent unauthorized exportation of protected items, products, information, or technology deemed to be sensitive to national security or economic interests.
+A Technology Control Plan (TCP) is a customized management plan that outlines procedures to prevent unauthorized export or deemed export of sensitive items, information or software.
 The Technology Control Plan is a critical component of the University’s export control compliance program.
+Technology Control Plans are created by the location Export Control Officer.

 Export Control Licensing

 Export control laws are in place to protect U.S. national security, foreign policy, and economic interests without imposing undue regulatory burdens on legitimate international trade.
 An export control license is the U.S. government mechanism to allow and trace transfers of export controlled technologies.
-License requests must be submitted to the specific federal agency responsible; the Department of State for ITAR-controlled items, the Department of Commerce for EAR-controlled items, and OFAC for OFAC-controlled countries.
+License requests must be submitted to the specific federal agency responsible.

 To determine if a license is required, four questions must be answered: